crownstone/bluenet/PROTOCOL.md

 ## <a name="setup_service"></a>Setup service

-The setup service has UUID 24f10000-7d10-4805-bfc1-7663a01c3bff and is only available after a factory reset.
+The setup service has UUID 24f10000-7d10-4805-bfc1-7663a01c3bff and is only available after a factory reset or when you first power on the Crownstone.
  When encryption is enabled, the control and both config characteristics are encrypted with AES CTR.
+The key and session Nonce for this are gotten from their characteristics.

 Characteristic | UUID | Date type | Description
 --- | --- | --- | ---